Every Actor On The Pitt Who Also Appeared On ER

 Noah Wyle isn't the only actor with ties to both Cook County General and Pittsburgh Trauma Medical Center.

-Though HBO Max's "The Pitt" is in no way, shape, or form a continuation of "ER," the two medical shows share more than just Wyle.
-In addition to several familiar faces working behind the camera on the Emmy-winning series — including series creator R. Scott Gemmill, executive producer John Wells, and physician-writer Joe Sachs — at least a half-dozen actors previously appeared on the NBC juggernaut.
+Though HBO Max's "The Pitt" is in no way, shape, or form a continuation of "ER," the two medical dramas share more than just Wyle.
+Several key creatives overlap — including series creator R. Scott Gemmill, executive producer John Wells, and physician-writer Joe Sachs — along with a growing list of familiar faces in front of the camera.

-Ergo, TVLine's decision to start tracking every performer who has appeared on both doctor dramas — a list we'll routinely update should additional familiar faces emerge as "The Pitt" continues its acclaimed run, which was recently extended to include a Season 3.
+So, TVLine is tracking every performer who has appeared on both doctor dramas — a list we'll routinely update as "The Pitt" continues its acclaimed run, now extended through Season 3.

 In addition to naming each actor, we've also noted which "ER" episodes they appeared in, should you decide to take a stroll down memory lane as you await the next new episode of "The Pitt."